 Ramon’s leadership journey began in human resources, where he implemented organizational development strategies to create mission-driven work environments.
 He intentionally transitioned into operation roles with the goal of aligning human resources, operations, finances, and information technology frameworks to support building cohesion and strategy within organizations.
 Ramon holds a BAAS degree in Organizational Development and has recently earned a Master’s in Public Leadership from the University of North Texas at Dallas, with a focus on nonprofit and community leadership.

 Manuela is an experienced fundraiser whose work has focused on supporting those most affected by the oppressive systems under which we live.
 Driven by community-centered practices, she enjoys collaborating with communities to create sustainable fundraising practices to meet ongoing needs and decrease reliance on corporate nonprofits and governmental agencies.
-Through her work in fundraising, she has been able to collaborate with exceptional movement leaders to produce documentaries exploring the white pathological foundations of Latinidad, provide financial and material support to undocumented communities in Southern Virginia through wealth re-distribution, and support currently, and formerly, incarcerated folks.
+Through her work in fundraising, she has been able to collaborate with exceptional movement leaders to produce documentaries exploring the white pathological foundations of Latinidad, provide financial and material support to undocumented communities through wealth redistribution, and support currently and formerly incarcerated folks.

-Prior to focusing on fundraising, Manuela worked as a bilingual gender-based violence educator hosting workshops on language access services to survivors, the criminalization of survival, identifying patterns of abuse, and much more.
-Manuela is passionate about food, family, and service, so in her spare time you can find her baking, laughing with loved ones, and narrating audiobooks for kiddos with learning disabilities.
+Prior to focusing on fundraising, Manuela worked as a bilingual gender-based violence educator hosting workshops on language access services for survivors, the criminalization of survival, identifying patterns of abuse, and more.
+Manuela is passionate about food, family, and service, so in her spare time, you can find her baking, laughing with loved ones, and narrating audiobooks for kiddos with learning disabilities.

 Cultural Advisor

-Emil’ Keme (aka Emilio del Valle Escalante) is an Indigenous K’iche’ Maya transnational scholar and activist, member of the Maya anticolonial collective Ixb’alamkyej Junajpu Wunaq’ and acting Professor of English Literature at Emory University.
+Emil’ is a K’iche’ Maya transnational scholar and activist, member of the Maya anticolonial collective Ixb’alamkyej Junajpu Wunaq’ and acting Professor of English Literature at Emory University.
 He has academic expertise on Indigenous peoples' history and culture, particularly in Mesoamerica.
 He is the author of Maya Nationalisms and Postcolonial Challenges in Guatemala (2009; Spanishversion: Nacionalismos Mayas by FLACSO, 2008).
 Keme is the 2020 recipient of Cuba’s prestigious Casa de las Americas Literary Criticism Prize for his book Le Maya Q’atzij/Our Maya Word.
 Poetics of Resistance in Guatemala (2021; Spanish version: Le Maya Q’atzij/Nuestra palabra Maya by Cuba’s Casa de las Americas Press).

 Lorena E Brady (Ecuador) Policy AssociateLorena is originally from Quito, Ecuador, and has worked alongside indigenous leaders, elders, attorneys, and human rights defenders for the past decade.
 Her work has focused on supporting indigenous peoples …